snel-repo/neural-data-transformers/README.md

     <img width="80%" src="assets/teaser.png" />
 </p>

-This is the code for the paper "Representation learning for neural population activity with Neural DataTransformers".
+This is the code for the paper "Representation learning for neural population activity with Neural Data Transformers".
 We provide the code as reference, but we are unable to help debug specific issues e.g. in using the model, at this time.
+NLB-related configuration files are listed directly under `configs/`, whereas original NDT paper configs are under `configs/arxiv/`.

 ## Setup
 We recommend you set up your code environment with `conda/miniconda`.